-- Immunoassays: monoclonal antibody tests that detect viral antigens such as the nucleocapsid (N) protein, spike protein of the virus or multiple antigens.
-Faster results (20-60 min) but longer to develop and less accurate than PCR. - FDA has not approved at-home test kits and warns the public against the marketing of fraudulent COVID-19 test kits. - To date, there is no reliable data on the false positive and false negative rates of the various testing methods. - A South Korea hospital launched a phone-booth-style CoV-2 testing- a row of 4 negative-pressure, singleoccupancy plastic booths under a tent outside the hospital.
+- Serology: tests that detect IgM and IgG antibodies and provide information about the immune response of the host to the virus antigens.
+IgM antibodies appear a couple of days after infection whereas IgG antibodies are produced in delayed fashion.
+IgM positivity indicates a recent or current infection, whereas IgG positivity indicates recent or previous infection (or vaccinated status).
+Negative IgM and IgG antibodies does not guarantee that the patient is not infected as they could still be in the early phase before seroconversion.
+Therefore, serological testing should not be used to diagnose active infection.
+On April 2nd, the FDA approved antibody testing by Cellex which can provide results in 15 min.28 So far, the FDA has issued four EUAs for serological tests and continues to evaluate their performance.
+It is important to remember that we still do not know the length of immunity imparted by positive antibodies or whether reinfection is possible.29 While antibody testing is not full proof at this time, it may become an important tool to transition people out of lockdown and allow them to join the workforce again.
+Several European countries, such as Italy, Germany and the UK, are planning nationwide antibody testing to determine when to reopen their economies and loosen social distancing policies.30 In LA county, USC researchers and public health officials are conducting antibody testing, so far showing that the estimate of infected cases is "28 to 55 times higher than the (number) of confirmed cases at the beginning of the study in early April".31 - Immunoassays: monoclonal antibody tests that detect viral antigens such as the nucleocapsid (N) protein, spike protein of the virus or multiple antigens.
+Faster results (20-60 min) but longer to develop and less accurate than PCR.32 - The FDA continues to warn the public against the marketing of at-home COVID-19 test kits.33 - A South Korea hospital launched a phone-booth-style CoV-2 testing- a row of 4 negative-pressure, single-occupancy plastic booths under a tent outside the hospital.
 The patient gets inside the booth and a consultation takes place with a HCP who, from outside of the booth, can obtain samples via arm-length rubber gloves built into the plastic panel.
-Process takes about 7 min to complete and the booth is easy to disinfect. - Kinsa Health smart thermometers are able to track fever across the US via a web-based app.
+Process takes about 7 min to complete and the booth is easy to disinfect.34

+• Kinsa Health smart thermometers are able to track fever across the US via a web-based app.
 Although it cannot discriminate fever from different etiologies, it can identify new clusters of fever, track fever curve and gauge the response to implemented measures such as social distancing.
-It was first created to track the spread of the flu and a million thermometers have been sold since the inception of the company.
+It was first created to track the spread of the flu and a million thermometers have been sold since the inception of the company.35